uptimesoftware/enhanced-logfile-monitor/pkg/agent-files/readme.txt

  Port          - port that the up.time agent is listening on (default 9998) Password      - password that the up.time agent has setup
                  (on some/older agents)
+ Debug mode    - Instead of only reading new lines in the log, the monitor will rescan the last 1MB of the log everytime.
+                 Also provides additional output for debugging purposes(Bookmark file location, list of filenames etc).
  Log Directory - the full path location of the log files on the agent system
                  that is to be monitored
  Log Files to Search - Filenames of logs to search through (fully regex